 Localised allergic reaction

 Some people are allergic to insect stings.
-If this happens, you will notice swelling at the site of the sting.
-This becomes larger over several hours and then gradually goes away over a few days.
+If you aren't severely allergic (you can find out more about severe allergic reactions below), you will notice swelling at the site of the sting.
+This will probably become larger over several hours and then gradually go away over a few days.
 The size of the swelling can vary but can become many centimetres across.
 The swelling may even extend up an entire arm or leg.
 The swelling is not dangerous unless it affects your airway.
 However, if it is severe, the skin may break out in blisters.

 If you develop a localised allergic reaction: